-Rachael King, Director
+Rachael Allen, Director

 Drake began spending time at school as a parent volunteer, but soon realized he'd found his second home.
 Drake loves using game play as a way to teach skills and empower students to become experts and leaders.
 He is known for his attachment to David Bowie.